kserve/kserve/python/huggingfaceserver/README.md

 **Points to note**:

 - The Hugging Face vLLM Runtime CPU image is compatible with all x86-64 CPUs that support at least the AVX2 instruction set architecture (ISA).
 On CPUs lacking atleast AVX2 support, model loading will fail.
+- LoRA serving is not supported.
+- Only LLM models are currently supported.
+LLaVa and encoder-decoder models are not currently enabled in vLLM OpenVINO integration.
+- Tensor and pipeline parallelism are not currently enabled in vLLM integration.